ZhijunSong/pythonclass2020/README.md

 This is for classmates who are in different time zones to use to keep up-to-date information with school classes.

 Codes are for small group of sharing and study only.
+This folder is for personal study use only.